Skip to content

 • Comprehensive staff training on allergy management and cross-contamination

-• Dedicated allergen-free preparation areas or clear protocols for preventing cross-contamination
+• Dedicated allergen-free preparation areas or clear cross-contamination protocols

 • Easy access to detailed allergen information in-store and online